stuartellis/sve-personal-website/content/articles/mise-en-place.md

 If you installed mise with Homebrew or a package manager, use the same method to upgrade it.
 If you added mise to a system without using Homebrew or a package manager, upgrade it with the [self-update feature](https://mise.jdx.dev/cli/self-update.html#mise-self-update).

-These commands will upgrade _mise_ on Homebrew:
+These commands will upgrade mise on Homebrew:

 ```shell
 brew update
 brew upgrade mise
 ```

-> Updating mise never changes the tool version for your projects.
+> Updating mise never changes the versions of software that your projects use.

 ## mise and Python Virtual Environments